Energy bounds for weighted spherical codes and designs via linear programming: Introduction

-Although the general linear programming theorems that will be presented in Sections 2 and 4 (Theorem \ref{t_lower} and Theorem \ref{t_upper}, respectively), hold for general potentials $h$, we will be especially concerned with functions that are {\em absolutely monotone} ({\em strictly absolutely monotone}); that is, $h^{(i)}(t)\geq 0$, $i=0,1,\dots$ ($h^{(i)}(t)> 0$, $i=0,1,\dots$) for all $t \in [-1,1)$ (all $t \in (-1,1)$).
+Although the general linear programming theorems that will be presented in Sections 2 and 4 (Theorem \ref{t_lower} and Theorem \ref{t_upper}, respectively), hold for general potentials $h$, we will be especially interested when they are {\em absolutely monotone} ({\em strictly absolutely monotone}); that is, $h^{(i)}(t)\geq 0$, $i=0,1,\dots$ ($h^{(i)}(t)> 0$, $i=0,1,\dots$) for all $t \in [-1,1)$ (all $t \in (-1,1)$).
 Commonly occuring absolutely monotone potentials include

 As observed by Cohn and Kumar \cite[p.
 101]{CK}, if an absolutely monotone function fails to be strictly absolutely monotone, then it is a polynomial.

 As is often the case in the study of spherical codes, the Gegenbauer polynomials $P_i^{(n)}$ of respective degrees $i=0, 1, \dots$, play a useful role.
 They are orthogonal with respect to the measure